nerabits/Surge-Manual/scripting/common.md

 Get the saved data.
 Return a string or Null.

-Suppose the key is undefined, the script with the same script-path shares the storage pool.
+If the key is undefined, the script with the same script-path shares the storage pool.
 Data can be shared among different scripts when using a key.

-Tips: Surge Mac writes the $persistentStore data to directory `~/Library/Application Support/com.nssurge.surge-mac/SGJSVMPersistentStore/`.
+Tips: Surge Mac writes the $persistentStore data to the directory `~/Library/Application Support/com.nssurge.surge-mac/SGJSVMPersistentStore/`.
 You may edit the files here directly for debugging.

 ### Control Surge

-* **`$httpAPI(method<String>, path<String>, body<String>, callback<Function>(result<Object>))`**
+* **`$httpAPI(method<String>, path<String>, body<Object>, callback<Function>(result<Object>))`**

 You may use $httpAPI to call all HTTP APIs to control Surge's functions.
 No authentication parameters are required.
 See the HTTP API section for the available abilities.